 Not all home buyers hire a home inspection.

-- A newer home can have the same issues like an older home.
+- A newer home can have the same issues as an older home

 How Much Does Home Inspectors Charge?